TrescherDe/small-load-carrier-dataset/README.rst

 Each dataset contains 500 images and is split into `train/` and `val/` subsets.

-- **Real**: A real-world image dataset containing the small load carrier and a visually similar storage box.
-The objects share similar material properties, making them visually challenging to distinguish.
+- **Real**: A dataset containing real images of small load carriers and a small storage box with material properties similar to the small load carrier.

-- **Storage Box**: A synthetic baseline dataset generated using Blender and 3D object meshes.
-It includes the small load carrier and a similar storage box rendered with simple lighting and backgrounds.
+- **Storage Box**: The baseline synthetic dataset containing images generated using Blender and 3D meshes of small load carriers and a small storage box with similar material properties.

-- **SD-V1**: A Stable Diffusion-augmented version of the Storage Box dataset.
-It enhances variability by generating synthetic variations with general style prompts.
+- **SD-V1**: A baseline-extended dataset augmenting the baseline using Stable Diffusion.

-- **SD-V2**: A photorealism-focused version of the SD-V1 dataset.
-The synthetic images are generated using Stable Diffusion with prompts optimized for photorealistic textures and lighting.
+- **SD-V2**: A baseline-extended dataset augmenting the baseline using Stable Diffusion, focusing on photorealism.

+- **Testvideo**: A dataset containing images of the small load carrier, a small storage box with similar material properties, and other distracting objects in a real warehouse environment.

 Citation